jiyoungk-0/KittyAdventure/README.md

 ## Usage

-1. **Download the Assets**: Download or clone this repository to access the asset files.
+1. **Download the Resource**: Download or clone this repository to access the asset files.
-2. **Include in Project**: Place the downloaded asset files in the `assets/` directory of your project.
+2. **Include in Project**: Place the downloaded asset files in the `resource/` directory of your project.
-3. **Update References**: Ensure your game code correctly references the paths to these asset files.
+3. **Update References**: Ensure your game code correctly references the paths to these resource files.

 ## Contributing

-If you have additional assets or improvements, feel free to open a pull request or contact the project maintainers.
+If you have additional resources or improvements, feel free to open a pull request or contact the project maintainers.